 A revitalized Rose Creek will also become an asset, rather than a detriment, to adjoining businesses.
 After all, who wouldn’t want to do business along protected parkland?
 An investment in the future of Rose Creek may be just what the city needs to mitigate, in part, for the expected explosion of new residents in a highly-concentrated area.

-This is an opportunity for San Diego City Council to create a new city park in a park-poor area, and do so at no cost to the city – quite the bargain.
+This is a great opportunity for San Diego City Council to create a new city park, and do so at no immediate cost to the city — quite the bargain.

-And we need you to attend the San Diego City Council meeting on Thursday the 1st to share your thoughts about why you would like to see Rose Creek become city parkland.
-If you don't want to speak, attend anyway and cede your time to one of our coalition speakers.
+And we could use your support at the San Diego City Council meeting on Thursday the 1st to share your thoughts about why you would like to see Rose Creek become city parkland.
+If you don’t want to speak, attend anyway and cede your time to one of our coalition speakers.

 Special thanks to Karin Zirk of Friends of Rose Creek for her help with this piece, and thanks to the many organizations supporting Rose Creek park designation, including the Clairemont Town Council, Environmental Center of San Diego, Friends of Rose Canyon, Friends of Rose Creek, Pacific Beach Planning Group, Pacific Beach Town Council, San Diego Audubon Society, San Diego Canyonlands, San Diego Earthworks and the Sierra Club San Diego chapter.

-Rose Creek photo and map courtesy of Karin Zirk / Friends of Rose Creek
+Rose Creek photo courtesy of Dr. Karin Zirk.